tabatkins/parse-css/README.md

 ==========================

 This project implements a standards-based CSS Parser.
-I'm writing the CSS Syntax spec <http://dev.w3.org/csswg/css-syntax/>, and need an implementation of it for testing purposes.
+I'm the editor of the CSS Syntax spec <http://drafts.csswg.org/css-syntax/>, and need an implementation of it for testing purposes.

 This parser is *not* designed to be fast,